 Do you trade Japanese candlestick chart patterns?
 Is the bearish engulfing pattern part of your game plan?
 If

-Are you searching for a forex indicator that identifies reversals?
+Are you searching for a chart pattern that identifies reversals?
 If so, the hanging man candlestick pattern may be just what you are looking for.

 The hanging man is a Japanese candlestick pattern that signals the reversal of an uptrend.
 This article will cover identifying, interpreting, and trading the hanging man.

 What is the Hanging Man Candlestick Pattern?

 The hanging man candlestick pattern is a single-candle formation, much like other single candle patterns like the bullish harami pattern, or the Doji star pattern, for example.
 It forms during an upward trend and signals a potential reversal.
 The hanging man consists of a small body with an elongated lower wick.

 How to Identify and Use the Hanging Man?

 The hanging man formation signals a trend reversal.
 Best of all, it’s simple to identify and use.
 As you can see in the EUR/USD chart below, the hanging man occurs during an uptrend.

 It’s important to note that all hanging man candlestick patterns are bearish reversal formations.
 However, there are three variations: neutral, bearish, and bullish.